 Upon the configuration as a distributor for monitored instances.
-Instances detected as distributors appear with the button Go to the Replication Home Page ( ) next to the button Go to the Home Page on the Name column of the Databases table.
+Instances detected as distributors appear with the button Go to the Replication Home Page () next to the Show quick view button on the Name column of the Databases table.

 The replication home page can be accessed using one of the following methods: